frittna/mariner2cam/README.rst

 That is a fork from Mariner 2 - https://github.com/amd989/mariner
 what is a fork from Mariner   - https://github.com/luizribeiro/mariner

-This is a work-in-progress thing but it is working stable for me.
-You can run it by following this tutorial (in german at the moment)
+This is work-in-progress but it is working stable for me.
+You can run it by following this tutorial (in german at the moment).
---> There is seperate instruction for the Zero 1.1 wich was NOT COMPATIBLE with the automated skripts.
+--> There is seperate instruction for the Zero 1.1 wich was NOT COMPATIBLE with the automated scripts.
 But the Zero 1 is to weak at all and i sold it so it is not the same state of progress.
 If you want to run the Zero1 see "Anleitung - Mariner2 - PI Zero W 1.1+2 outdated (ARM6).txt"
         ==========   ============   ============   ============   ============   ============   ============   ============